Reading is one of my favourite things to do, particularly if I’ve had an especially stressful day.

 For me, there is very little that can beat the feeling of climbing into bed at night with a good book and having the stresses of the day melt away with each word.

 My relationship with books and stories began with my parents.
-They had started reading to me and telling me stories that they would make up off the tops of their heads about as soon as I was born and I began to learn to read myself from around the age of four.
+As soon as I was old enough to understand, they began reading to me and telling me stories that they’d make up, and then I began to learn to read myself from around the age of four.